editorconfig/editorconfig.github.com/ReadMe.md

 For local development make sure Ruby and Jekyll are installed as described in the [Jekyll docs](https://jekyllrb.com/docs/installation/).

 [Jekyll Environments](https://jekyllrb.com/docs/configuration/environments/) are used to distinguish between development and production.
-In the production environment Google Analytics is enabled.
+In the production environment Google Analytics and Carbon Ads are enabled.

 To run the development environment simply use: